Saw palmetto extract: Folk medicine

 Saw palmetto was used in folk medicine to treat coughs or other disorders.

 Precautions and contraindications

 Children

 The use of saw palmetto extract is not recommended in children under 12 years old because it may affect the metabolism of androgen and estrogen hormones.

 Pregnancy and lactation

-Saw palmetto extract should not be used during pregnancy.
-The effects of saw palmetto extract on androgen and estrogen metabolism can potentially impair fetal genital development.
-Saw palmetto extract should also be avoided during breastfeeding due to a lack of available information.
+Saw palmetto extract should not be used during pregnancy because it may affect androgen and estrogen metabolism.
+As there is no rationale for using saw palmetto during pregnancy, it should be avoided when pregnant or while breastfeeding.

-Surgery and bleeding risk

-In a case report, a patient taking saw palmetto extract had increased bleeding time during surgery.
-Bleeding time returned to normal after stopping taking the herb.
-One clinical trial pre-treated prostate surgery patients with saw palmetto for five weeks prior to the surgery, because there was evidence from earlier literature that such pre-treatment reduced operative bleeding.
-The trial reported no improvement compared to placebo.
-As a general rule surgeons should ask patients to discontinue dietary supplements prior to scheduled surgery.

 PSA test interference

 Saw palmetto has been shown to reduce the levels of PSA in the blood, a hormone produced by the prostate and used as a marker by healthcare providers to evaluate the presence of prostate cancer.
 Taking saw palmetto can artificially reduce the levels of PSA, interfering with test results.

 Interactions

-Saw palmetto extract has extensive interactions with other medications.
-It may decrease the effectiveness of estrogen products by reducing estrogen levels in the body via its anti-estrogenic effects.
-It can interfere with the use of birth control pills that contain estrogen as an active ingredient.
-As a result, it is recommended that an additional form of birth control, such as a condom, be used to prevent pregnancy in patients taking birth control pills with saw palmetto extract.
-In addition, saw palmetto extract can also interfere with hormone replacement therapy by reducing the effectiveness of estrogen pills.
-The combination of saw palmetto extract with estrogen products should be used with caution.
+Saw palmetto extract has interactions with other medications.

 When used in combination with an anticoagulant or anti-platelet drug, saw palmetto extract can increase the risk of bleeding by enhancing the anticoagulation or anti-platelet effects.
 Some examples of anticoagulant and anti-platelet drugs include aspirin, clopidogrel, nonsteroidal anti-inflammatory drugs (NSAIDs), and warfarin.